-We started the year off with a bang checking out the new Luxury villas at Beaches Turks and Caicos, doing our first Pay it Forward post with Sandals Foundation and even snorkelling in the wide open ocean.
+We started the year off with a bang checking out the new Luxury villas at Beaches Turks and Caicos, doing our first Pay it Forward post with Sandals Foundation and even snorkeling in the wide open ocean.

 The coldest month of the year brought new adventures in the Canadian frozen tundra.
-Okay it was just Muskoka but trust me it was COLD.
+Okay, it was just Muskoka but trust me it was COLD.
 We checked out the JW Marriott (The Rosseau), went ice fishing and snowmobiling and met the cutest sled dogs in the world.

 Although by this point, I was ready for a break from the cold, we decided on some more winter adventures in Toronto and Michigan.
 We started off with a day exploring Maple Syrup farms.
-After that we crossed the border to check out Boyne Ski School and a pretty awesome water park at Boyne Mountain.
+After that, we crossed the border to check out Boyne Ski School and a pretty awesome water park at Boyne Mountain.

 After Vermont, we headed to New York state to meet some friends for a Jimmy Buffett concert in Bethel Woods the home of the original Woodstock.
-Then, it was off to Sesame Place in Pennsylvania where we learnt that not all family parks are built for families of 3.
+Then, it was off to Sesame Place in Pennsylvania where we learned that not all family parks are built for families of 3.

 To be frank, that was enough budget travel for a little while and we stepped it up a notch visiting one of my top 5 favorite places in all of America, The Sanctuary Hotel on Kiawah Island in South Carolina.
-Unfortunately, we couldn’t stay long but the next few days brought a reunion with family and a visit to another one of my favourite cities, Savannah, Georgia where we slept and ate like royalty at The Brice, another Kimpton Hotel.
+Unfortunately, we couldn’t stay long but the next few days brought a reunion with family and a visit to another one of my favorite cities, Savannah, Georgia where we slept and ate like royalty at The Brice, another Kimpton Hotel.

 We wrapped off the month in style by visiting a destination I had never visited but had dreamed of seeing, New Orleans, Louisiana where we ate delicious gumbo and disgusting bugs and took the time to learn a lot about the history of the city.